 So here are some other top bets for the season.
 (And for more information on Rome during the holidays, don’t miss my full guide to Christmas in Rome!).
 Although some of these other markets are slightly out of the heart of the center, if you’re looking for a truly authentic Christmas market experience — one full of Roman families and locally-made goods — they’re worth the trip.

-New for 2016: Mercatino di Natale a Piazza di Spagna
+(Not yet confirmed): Mercatino di Natale a Piazza di Spagna

 Arti & Mestieri Expo